What is an Alpaca?

 Are they friendly?

 As with all animals much depends on how they have been handled since birth.
 They are shy flight animals who when unsettled run away!
 Their only defence is to spit or kick but this usually only happens if they feel insecure or threatened.
-All of our young alpacas are halter trained but we do have a couple of females who were not trained as youngsters (before we purchased them) and they prefer not to wear halters and go for walks around the farm!
+All of our young alpacas were halter trained but we did have a couple of females who were not trained as youngsters (before we purchased them) and they preferred not to wear halters and go for walks around the farm!

 What do they weigh?

 Adult alpacas weigh 50-80kgs and stand about 36” tall at the withers (shoulders).

 Are they easy to look after?

 Alpacas need to be fed daily, checked at least twice a day for any signs of distress, ill health etc. They require annual vaccinations, shearing and teeth trimming and periodic toe nail trimming.
 I would suggest that you get to know your local large animal veterinarian to be sure that he is happy to treat for camelids should the need arise.

 Ideally 2 – 5 alpacas can be kept per acre but stocking density depends on the quality of the grazing and the time of year.
 When possible it is adviseable to rotate the grazing areas so that the pasture has time to recover.
 They are gentle on the land (little poaching) having soft flat pads and they tend to poo in designated spots around the paddock, known as middens.

 What do they eat?